 Learning to focus the emotions of revenge for good

-Our next stop in understanding and defeating revenge is to look at it in comparison to actual justice.
+Our next stop in understanding and defeating this desire is to look at it in comparison to actual justice.
 This is a revealing place to stop and think, because revenge and justice are entirely different.
-Revenge is all about me.
+Revenge is all about ME.
 It is all about retaliating in such a way as to make myself feel better.
 I plan and do things that I feel will not necessarily even the score but will make a statement of my own strength or resiliency.
 Justice is simply about doing that which is right – it is about an appropriate reaction to a wrong and not an emotional reaction to a hurt.
-Thinking about revenge may be fun but following justice is right.
+Thinking about it may be fun, but following justice is right.
 Boring?
 Maybe.
 The best answer?
 Always!

 There is so much more to this.
-Not only does the Bible emphatically teach us to run away from revenge, it also teaches us how to refocus the energy of revenge towards appropriate and positive responses.
-Check out our May 22, 2017 podcast, “How Sweet is Revenge?” and see for yourself how our thoughts and feelings for revenge can be actually transformed!
+Not only does the Bible emphatically teach us to run away from revenge, it also teaches us how to refocus its energy towards appropriate and positive responses.
+Check out our May 22, 2017 podcast, “How Sweet is Revenge?” and see for yourself how our thoughts and feelings can be transformed!
 You never know, listening may help you change your thinking!

 If you do not have a password, please subscribe to our FREE Premium Content for the Full Edition version of CQ Rewind.
 The welcome message will contain your password, and a reminder will be sent each week when the CQ Rewind is available online for you to read, print, or download.